-Full time staff that are regularly scheduled to work 30 hours or more per week for at least 39 weeks per year will be granted three (3) days of paid bereavement leave per calendar year.
+Full time staff that are regularly scheduled to work 30 hours or more per week for at least 39 weeks per year will be granted three (3) days of paid bereavement leave per qualifying loss.

 Bereavement leave provides time for grieving the loss of a family member and for the purposes of planning and attending the funeral/memorial of a family member.
 For purposes of this leave, immediate family is defined as spouse, domestic partner, grandparents, parents, brothers, sisters, children, mother-in-law, father-in-law, and permanent members of the immediate household.